 Ever since the demise of Vine, millions of young smartphone owners in their teens and twenties have been trying to discover the next social media craze designed primarily for them.
-Vine was a place for younger audiences to create short-form content designed for people just like them, and the popularity of that content has remained steadfast, despite the app no longer being available.
+Vine was a place for younger audiences to create short-form content intended for people just like them, and the popularity of that content has remained steadfast, despite the app no longer being available.
 Snapchat was once seen as a haven for younger audiences looking to create and communicate, but a series of poor decisions on the part of Snap—a botched redesign, the increased focus on content from established brands instead of user-generated photos and videos—have left the app’s community looking increasingly desolate.
 For some, Instagram has become a place to hang out, view Snapchat-esque stories and traditional photo posts, but it doesn’t have the same sort of creative energy that supplied Vine’s audience and pushed them to make some incredible short-form video.

 Enter TikTok, formerly known as Musical.ly.
 Although not quite a replacement for Vine, it is by far the closest that many have found.
 The general idea behind the app is simple: using a sampled piece of audio ranging from 15 seconds to a full minute long, you create a video on your phone using the two cameras on the front and the back of the device, as well as a full lineup of effects and other options within the app.
-The sampled audio is what really separates TikTok from Vine; though TikTok originally focused entirely on lip syncing to a song, the last two years have seen users become much more creative with the audio library available.
-Sound effects, quotes from stand-up and television shows, and more content has become commonplace on the app, allowing for users to create new ideas and to make something new while repurposing old elements.
+The sampled audio is what separates TikTok from Vine; though TikTok initially focused entirely on lip-syncing to a song, the last two years have seen users become much more creative with the audio library available.
+Sound effects, quotes from stand-up and television shows, and more content has become commonplace on the app, allowing users to create new ideas and to make something new while repurposing old elements.